-- conducts borrowing, investment and financial risk management for the Province of Ontario ("the Province"); - manages the Provincial debt; - provides financial and centralized cash management services for the Province; - advises ministries, Crown agencies and other public bodies on financial policies and projects; - assists Crown agencies and other public bodies to borrow and invest money; - acts at the direction of the Province in lending to certain public bodies; - invests on behalf of some public bodies; - with Ontario Power Generation Inc. (OPG), manages the investment activities of OPG's Used Fuel Segregated Fund and Decommissioning Segregated Fund; and - carries out the day-to-day operations of Ontario Electricity Financial Corporation (OEFC) and provides a broad range of financial services to Ontario Infrastructure and Lands Corporation (Infrastructure Ontario).
+- conducts borrowing, investment and financial risk management for the Province of Ontario ("the Province"); - manages the Provincial debt; - provides financial and centralized cash management services for the Province; - advises ministries, Crown agencies and other public bodies on financial policies and projects; - assists Crown agencies and other public bodies to borrow and invest money; - acts at the direction of the Province in lending to certain public bodies; - invests on behalf of some public bodies; - with Ontario Power Generation Inc. (OPG), manages the investment activities of OPG's Used Fuel Segregated Fund and Decommissioning Segregated Fund.